 "I don’t like to over complicate things.
 Same with my designs.
 Starting with a strong foundation, I like to keep things simple with just the right flair of eccentricity."

-I'm a Communication and Graphics Designer currently residing in Dunedin, New Zealand.
-I've recently finished my Graduate Diploma in Design (Communication) Programme at the Otago Polytechnic.
+I'm a Communication and Graphics Designer currently residing in Queenstown, New Zealand.
+I finished my Graduate Diploma in Design (Communication) Programme at the Otago Polytechnic.
 Before that, I worked for a design studio as a Project Coordinator/Graphics Designer back in 2007, and then for a publishing company as a Design Consultant/Production Specialist in 2010.
 After a little more than two and a half years as a Design Consultant, I moved back to my hometown and started my freelancing gig Over Coffee Design until I went to New Zealand for further studies.

 I do branding & identity, marketing collaterals, page layout & design (especially book design), product and packaging design, exhibition design, interactive PDF, digital painting, vector graphics, and a little bit of web design.